unifieddigitalmedia/sinopiainnTravelApp-IOS/Carthage/Checkouts/braintree_ios/README.md

 * [GitHub Issues](https://github.com/braintree/braintree_ios/issues) - For generally applicable issues and feedback
 * [Braintree Support](https://articles.braintreepayments.com/) / support@braintreepayments.com - for personal support at any phase of integration

-## Releases

-Subscribe to our [Google Group](https://groups.google.com/forum/#!forum/braintree-sdk-announce) to be notified when SDK releases go out.

 ### License